Welcome to the homepage for Probability (Math 4600/6600)!

 Probability is a deep and fascinating mathematical subject, with its own theory as well as connections to analysis, geometry, and combinatorics.
 In addition, it’s one of the most useful areas of applied mathematics, as entire careers and disciplines (e.g. actuarial science, quantitative finance, machine learning) rest on a firm understanding of the theory of probability.
-In addition, there are deep connections between probability and physics, explored in the field of statistical physics.
+In addition, there are deep connections between probability and physics, explored mostly in the field of statistical physics.

 Mathematica will be an integral part of the course.
-The mathematics department has a site license for Mathematica and you can get a copy for your laptop or home computer free of charge.
+UGA has a site license for Mathematica and you can get a copy for your laptop or home computer free of charge.
 I encourage you to work through some introductory material on Mathematica.
 Some of the homework assignments and projects will require you to write Mathematica programs, and it’s really helpful to be able to use a computer to check your work.

 Syllabus and Policies